eygraber/trie-kmp/README.md

 // Create a standard Trie
 val standardTrie = mutableTrieOf(
     "apple" to "A fruit",
-    "apply" to "To make a formal request"
+    "apply" to "To make a formal request",
 )

 // Create a memory-efficient compact Trie val compactTrie = mutableCompactTrieOf(
-    "banana" to "A long yellow fruit"
+    "banana" to "A long yellow fruit",
 )
 ```